 Tucked away in a quiet corner of Hyde Park is the quaint Osaka Japanese Garden.
 Reachable only by footbridges, this peaceful retreat features quiet pools, gardens, and a replica of Kyoto, Japan's Phoenix temple.

-As far as unique things to do in Chicago, visiting its cemeteries is certainly one that's not only unique but a bit atypical.
-But, visitors do find Chicago's cemeteries fascinating thanks to their impressive tombstones, landscaping and historic significance.
+As far as unique things to do Chicago, visiting its cemeteries is undoubtedly one that's not only unique but a bit atypical.
+But, visitors do find Chicago's cemeteries fascinating thanks to their impressive tombstones, landscaping, and historical significance.
 The two most famous cemeteries in Chicago include Graceland and Rosehill.

 To experience marvelous views of the downtown Chicago skyline without the crowds, visit Promontory Point.
 This man-made peninsula juts out into Lake Michigan, providing the perfect perspective on the city.
 Designed by famous Chicago architect Daniel H. Burnham, it's a natural retreat ideal for leisure time.

-If you're the type of person who could celebrate Oktoberfest all year-round, visiting Chicago's Germantown is a must.
-Officially known as Chicago's Lincoln Square neighborhood), this area of the city boasts cobblestone streets, an authentic German dining hall, old-fashioned shops, and much more.
+If you're the type of person who could celebrate Oktoberfest all year round, visiting Chicago's Germantown is a must.
+Officially known as Chicago's Lincoln Square neighborhood), this unique Chicago IL area of the city boasts cobblestone streets, an authentic German dining hall, old-fashioned shops, and much more.

-Experience the Best Unique Things to Do in Chicago
+Experience the Best Unique or Interesting Things to Do in Chicago

-Now you're ready to experience the best unique things to do in Chicago.
-From interesting neighborhoods to explore to engaging museums and quirky entertainment, the Windy City offers a little something for everyone.
-Which unusual activity will you add to your Chicago itinerary?
+Now you're ready to experience the best unique things to do in Chicago Underground Comedy from interesting neighborhoods to explore to engaging museums and quirky entertainment, the Windy City offers a little something for everyone.

 Which Unusual Activity Will You Add to Your Chicago Itinerary?

 Let us know in the comments below!